 5. Press Waveforms key and then press Noise softkey.
-The generator can generate noise with a 60MHz bandwidth.
+The generator can generate noise with bandwidth from 20MHz to 120MHz.
 By setting Stdev and Mean, noise with different parameters can be generated.

 Figure 1-10 Noise Display Interface

 6. Press Waveforms key and then press Page 1/2, last press the DC softkey.
 The generator can generate a DC signal with a level up to ±10V into a HighZ load or ±5V into a 50Ω load.